ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 # The `class`es - `ExecNode`

-`src/arrow/compute/exec/exec_plan.h`

-while the graph is running, instances of ExecNode:
+while the graph is running, each instance of ExecNode:

-1. receive batches from inputs and process them
+1. has batches pushed to it from inputs and processes them
   - unless it's a source
-  - might be stateful or stateless, responsible for its own sync
+  - might be stateful or stateless
+  - responsible for its own sync
-2. emit batches to outputs
+2. pushes batches to outputs
   - unless it's a sink

 ???